 activities and excursions

-While staying at HOTEL ENTREMER, there are a lot of possibilities of activities, for a week-end, a week or more, close to Belo or further away.
+While staying at HOTEL ENTREMER, there are a lot of possibilities of activities, for a week-end, a week or more, close to Belo or further away,from the farniente pleasure to the discovery of the Vezo culture.

-Cristal clear waters from the Mozambique canal are reachable very close to the hotel, thanks to a natural kind of swimming pool with sand floor, protected from waves by a bar of polished rocks where birds like to stay.
+There is a beach on the seaside (water at 22 à 33° C depending on the season), with crystal clear waters from the Mozambique canal , which is reachable very close to the hotel, with a natural kind of swimming pool with sand floor, protected from waves by a bar of polished rocks, therefore very convenient for children.

 At a few meters, dhows anchor for a stay at the village where they have been built.